On the Existence of "Maia variables": Discussion of individual stars

 TIC 83803744 = HD 1009 is a HgMn star that has two periods consistently present in the {\it {\it TESS}} data sets, one at 0.89\,d$^{-1}$ that is apparently the first harmonic of its rotation period \citep{2021MNRAS.506.5328K} and a low amplitude (0.04 - 0.05 mmag) apparent pulsation at 12.36\,d$^{-1}$.
 Even though our two radial velocity measurements are consistent within the errors, it is known that HgMn stars often occur in binary systems (e.g., \citealt{1985A&A...146..341G}) which is why we are reluctant to classify the apparent pulsation as "Maia" variability: the pulsations could arise from a $\delta$ Scuti companion.

 TIC 20534584 = HD 176052: the low-frequency part of the Fourier Transform of the {\it {\it TESS}} light curve of this fairly rapid rotator ($v \sin i = 150$\,\kms) is constituted by harmonically related frequencies based on a group around 3.35--3.40\,d$^{-1}$.
-A single significant higher frequency peak occurs at 22.64\,d$^{-1}$ with an amplitude of only 0.16 mmag.
-Given the high RUWE value of this object (2.26), we suspect that the high frequency variation comes from a companion of the $\delta$ Scuti type.
+A single significant higher frequency peak occurs at 22.64\,d$^{-1}$ with an amplitude of only 0.16 mmag (the peak at 27.69\,d$^{-1}$ is not significant).
+Given the high RUWE value of this object (2.26), we suspect that the high-frequency variation comes from a companion of the $\delta$ Scuti type.

 TIC 352781227 = HD 351435: this is a very rapid rotator with a consequently large uncertainty in its effective temperature (cf. Table \ref{table2_atmpars}).
-The pulsation spectra are clearly variable from sector to sector of data, but the underlying frequencies are the same.
-The frequencies themselves can be explained with groupings of combination frequencies of gravity mode pulsations.
+The pulsation spectra are clearly variable in amplitude from sector to sector of data and even within single sectors, but the underlying frequencies are essentially the same, suggesting these are unresolved groups of frequencies.
+The signals below 10\,d$^{-1}$ can be fairly easily explained with combinations of two basic frequencies near 1.43 and 3.84\,d$^{-1}$, and the higher amplitudes of the combination frequencies with heavy geometrical cancellation of the base frequencies \citep[see][]{2015MNRAS.450.3015K}.
+The single higher frequency signal at 13.66\,d$^{-1}$ can be matched with a third-order combination frequency and may also be an unresolved group.
+Thus this object could be a pure g mode pulsator in spite of the observed high frequencies or a p mode that is driven in the equatorial regions of this oblate star\citep{2023MNRAS.521.4765K}.

-TIC 434340780 = BD+61 2380 is a rapidly rotating star of Be spectral type.
-Its variability can be explained by a single gravity mode pulsation plus combination frequencies with higher amplitudes than the parent mode.
+TIC 434340780 = BD+61 2380 is a rapidly rotating star of late B spectral type.
+Its two pulsation frequencies are too low for p modes at this star's position in the HR Diagram, which is why we interpret them in terms of g modes shifted to high frequency by rapid rotation ($f_{\rm rot} \approx 2$\,d$^{-1}$).